fabulous-dev/Fabulous/Fabulous.CodeGen/README.md

 This library automates the creation of bindings of existing UI frameworks for Fabulous through a simple JSON file.
 CodeGen will output an F# code file that you can include in your own project, like Fabulous for Xamarin.Forms.

-It can be easily included in a build process, or run manually through a command line.
+It can be easily included in a build process, or run manually through a command line tool.

 For more information, please take a look at the documentation.